Bitch, I'm a Drag Queen!: Episode

+Contestant Kori King (pictured in 2025) places in the bottom two of the main challenge and wins a lip-sync contestant against Joella to remain in the competition.

 The two teams listen to the songs then shoot the commercials.
 Back in the Werk Room, the contestants prepare for the runway.
 Lexi Love shares her experience starting drag out of necessity after she left home as a teenager.
 Onya Nurve discusses how her heritage inspires her drag.
 On the runway, RuPaul welcomes fellow panelists Michelle Visage, Carson Kressley, and guest judge Julia Schlaepfer, and reveals the runway category to be "quilted for your pleasure".

 The contestants and judges watch the two commercials.
 RuPaul dismisses the safe contestants and the judges shares their critiques for the top and bottom contestants.
 Onya Nurve is declared the winner of the main challenge.
 Joella and Kori King place in the bottom two and face off to a lip-sync contest to "Buttons" (2006) by the Pussycat Dolls featuring Snoop Dogg.
 Kori King is declared the winner of the lip-sync.
 Since Joella is unsuccessful in selecting a correct lever to drop Visage into a dunk tank, Joella is eliminated from the competition.